Negotiating UPS & FedEx Shipping Contracts

 How do you find what the market price is for your company?
 Before a shipper even starts to sit down and negotiate with potential carriers, a company needs to thoroughly analyze its shipping volumes and data as well as take a close look at its own shipping needs.
 You should benchmark your rates against the market to see where you stand.
 Contact a company like AFMS, to benchmark and evaluate your agreements.

-Whether you’re a seasoned transportation manager, a director of purchasing, or a CFO, trying to understand the impact these new carrier cost to deliver pricing models and contracts are having on you will require some education and due diligence.
+Whether you’re a seasoned transportation manager, a director of purchasing, or a CFO, trying to understand the impact, these new carriers cost to deliver pricing models and shipping contracts are having on you, will require some education and due diligence.

 You don’t have to be a mathematician to understand the carriers pricing processes and their new pricing models.
 It’s not about Calculus formulas or Algebra, but more about understanding how package characteristics and the new carrier contract terminology is impacting the industry and you as a shipper.

-Knowledge is power, understanding the terms and details around your contracts and how they impact your business can make a big difference in the carriers you choose and how those carriers price your shipments.
-Negotiate with your package characteristics strengths, the carriers sales people often are busy and don’t do the due diligence in analyzing a shipper’s package characteristics.
+Knowledge is power, understanding the contract terms and details, and how they impact your business can make a big difference in the carriers you choose and how those carriers price your shipments.
+Negotiate with your package characteristics strengths, the carriers salespeople often are busy and don’t do the due diligence in analyzing a shipper’s package characteristics.
 This lack of analytical detail could cost you 10-20 percent in service discounts.
 Make sure you ask for competitive discounts on all the services you frequently use; even small volumes should be discounted.

 The process shouldn’t stop once you’ve chosen a carrier and even signed a contract.